 Any inaccuracies on your report reflect badly upon you, especially when you wish to make a major purchase.
 While it’s possible to repair your credit history on your own, it can sometimes be preferable to work with a credit repair service in order to clean up your credit record.

-By fixing these inaccuracies BitX Funding can provide higher loan approvals, lower interest rates and better terms.
+By fixing these inaccuracies, BitX Funding can provide higher loan approvals, lower interest rates, and better terms.

-Do you need help to repair your credit?
+Do you need help repairing your credit?